Churchill Downs acquires Virginia horse track and gaming operations

 P2E also had a partnership stake in the proposed $525 million Richmond casino that was rejected by voters last November.
 If that project is resurrected and ultimately approved, Churchill Downs would have a role in that casino.

-Outside of Virginia, the deal means Churchill Downs is also poised to acquire casino operations of the Hard Rock Hotel & Casino in Sioux City, Iowa and the entire del Lago Resort and Casino in Waterloo, N.Y.
+Outside of Virginia, the deal means Churchill Downs is also poised to acquire casino operations of the Hard Rock Hotel & Casino in Sioux City, Iowa, and the entire del Lago Resort and Casino in Waterloo, New York.

 The deal is dependent on customary approvals, including the Virginia Racing Commission.